A lavender-colored boat bobs off the Chonburi coast, flat ocean all around.

 The assembled crew can all hear her loud breathing through the regulator.
 She takes three breaths and hops from the diving platform and, with a splash, disappears beneath the steel blue waves.

 Pornnatcha “Jo” Sankhaprasit doesn’t remove her rose-shaped earrings and bracelets before diving.
 To identify herself down below, the dive computer on her wrist is wrapped in pink duct tape labeled “JOJO.”

-Jo is, at 30, Thailand’s first and only female underwater archeologist.
+Jo is, at 30, Thailand’s first female underwater archeologist.